alyakin314/alyakin314.github.io/index.md

 I consider myself a frequentist in philosophy, but a Bayesian in practice.

-**Frequently Asked Questions?**
+**Frequently Asked Question[s]**

 *Do you own multiple of these tracksuits?*

 I get this question A LOT.
 Yes, I have 5 identical tracksuits and 12 identical T-shirts.
-I wear them every day unless forced by some obstacles to do overwise (e.g. an occasional interview).
+I wear them every day unless forced by some obstacles to do overwise (e.g. an interview).
-There are multiple reasons why I started doing this, but primarily because I wanted to routinize this aspect of my life and spend mental energy thinking about things that are interesting to me rather than "what do I wear today"/"does this match"/"can I wash these together".
+There primary reason why I started doing this is because I wanted to routinize this aspect of my life and spend mental energy thinking about things that are interesting to me rather than "what do I wear today"/"does this match"/"can I wash these together".
-I am also a proponent of function over form in most circumstances, this one included: I simply do not feel comfortable wearing over things.
+I am also a proponent of function over form in most circumstances and I simply do not feel comfortable wearing over things.
-I got the inspiration to do this from multiple people, most notably, Prof. Avanti Athreya (but she is not aware of this :) ).
+I got the inspiration to do this from Prof. Avanti Athreya (but she is not aware of this :) ).